vrsb99/assignment_2023/README.md

 ## Pulling Requests with `api/pull`
 The following is an example:

-1. Specify the senderName and Receivername with a ':'
+1. Chat specifies the senderName and Receivername with a ':'
 2. Cursor specifies the starting point of the messages
 3. Limit specifies the number of messages to be pulled
 4. Reverse specifies the order of the messages